kanjieater/SubPlz/readme.md

 At this point I would recommend reading from the texthooker instead of a sub.
 (CTRL+SHIFT+RIGHT in mpv to set offset as the next sub).
 Then you can see the next line coming in the texthooker, and not be distracted by subtitle jumps.

+Update: The timing is much more accurate, but it still makes sense to show what going wrong could look like

 https://user-images.githubusercontent.com/32607317/219973663-7fcac162-b162-4a02-839c-0be2385f6166.mp4